 Imported food sampling - approximately 50% of food offered for sale in the UK is imported.
 The Food Standards Agency requires all local authorities to take steps to ensure imported food has been legally introduced and that it is safe for the consumer.
 Where appropriate, imported food will be included in the sampling programme.

 What food is sampled?

-In addition environmental samples such as environmental swabs of a areas used for food preparation can be taken.
+In addition, environmental samples, such as environmental swabs of areas used for food preparation, can be taken.